-Called up on 1st September 1939, he completed his training and was serving as an Air Gunner with 141 Squadron at Turnhouse in early July 1940.
+Called up on 1st September 1939, he completed his training and was serving as an Air Gunner with 264 Squadron at Duxford in May

-Above: Wise before qualifying as an Air Gunner (the photo was labelled 'Jackie') and (below, centre) with his AG badge but before promotion to Sergeant.
+Above: Wise, centre, with his AG badge but before promotion to Sergeant.
 Other personnel unknown.

 Above images courtesy of the Wise family.

 During the patrol the nine Defiants were surprised by a force of Me109’s of III/JG51.
 Wise's aircraft, L6983, was hit in the engine.
 The pilot, F/O IN MacDougall, ordered Wise to bale out.
 He then managed to get the aircraft back to West Malling.

 Wise was never heard of again.
-He was 20 years old and is commemorated on the Runnymede Memorial, Panel 21.
+He was 19 years old and is commemorated on the Runnymede Memorial, Panel 21.

 Above image courtesy of Dean Sumner